danielballan/jupyter-rees-service/README.md

 * Reduce the learning curve for creating Binder-compatible repositories by adding a UI for specifying dependencies and configuration.
+* Enable users to specify their whole environment---not just a kernel, but also any Jupyter server or front-end extensions they need.
 * Enable users to browse Binder-compatible repos created by others and launch them on local compute, perhaps with access to persistent storage (i.e., their home directory).